 She plays Audrey, just turning 40, proud mother of twins, still so embittered by the stomach they left her with ten years before.
 The mere touch of her round, stretch-marked belly by husband Ethan (Tom Everett Scott) makes her recoil and shriek.

 She’s struggling to relaunch herself as an architect — the career she never quite got off the ground before the babies came.
 And now she’s got to pour her 40-year-old body into a dress that flatters her for her brothers’ wedding, moved up to fall on “Jewish Valentine’s Day,” the “Holiday of Soulmates.”

-She’ll meet rich, developer little brother Liam’s French bride-to-be.
+She’ll meet rich-developer little brother Liam’s French bride-to-be.
 Clemence (Mathilde Ollivier) is a willowy, vain demanding pop-star-in-the-making.
-Liam (Jake Hoffman) is utterly in her thrall, and that’s bound to rub Audrey the wrong way in this wedding at their family’s old home on Long Island, which Jake bought and plans to live in after the wedding, after renovations.
+Liam (Jake Hoffman) is utterly in her thrall, and that’s bound to rub Audrey the wrong way in this wedding at their family’s old home on Long Island, which Liam bought and plans to live in after the wedding, after renovations.

 The house their late mother adored will be renovated, but not via Audrey’s submitted plans.

 “We’re thinking, it’s better not working with family.”

 As the slights cross into humiliations and the insults spread from the challah to the chuppah, Audrey and Clemence cross the line from putdowns and testy exchanges to open warfare.

 The situations set us up for a funnier movie than Amy Miller Gross gets out of this material.
 Old flames, drugs, ruined dresses all rude new in-laws piled on top of “This is 40” take-stock moments should have produced more laughs.
 There aren’t a lot of overtly Jewish wedding comedies, so novelty works in Gross’s favor, just not enough.